crate-ci/typos/docs/pre-commit.md

 one does not exist for the target platform, or if one built from sources is preferred, use `typos-docker` (requires Docker), or `typos-src` (requires Rust) as the hook id instead.
+This hook can also lint the commit message.
+To do so it must be installed
+with `pre-commit install --hook-type commit-msg`.

 Be sure to change `rev` to use the desired `typos` git tag or revision.

 The hook configuration defaults to writing fixes, which triggers a `pre-commit` failure if any files are modified.
+An exception to that is the `commit-msg` stage.
+Typos in the commit message are silently fixed.
 To make it report its findings only instead, override the hook's `args` with something that does not contain `-w`/`--write-changes`, for example `[]` (meaning pass no options).